 I'm generally game to try just about anything—from Jennifer Lawrence's favorite facial to the Kardashian-approved weight-loss tea to waking up earlier each morning in an attempt to be more productive.
 But when it came to this, an opportunity to get a Cupping Facial ($330), I was timid, to say the least.

-Cupping, a practice that dates back as early as 3000 B.C. throughout Asia and Europe, is when practitioners use cups to create suction over targeted areas of your skin.
+Cupping, a practice that dates back as early as 3000 BCE throughout Asia and Europe, is when practitioners use cups to create suction over targeted areas of your skin.
 Celebrities like Gwyneth Paltrow and Olympic athletes like Michael Phelps began to put the (admittedly scary) technique on the map in the U.S.—I'm sure you've seen the pictures.
 The result is an almost entirely black-and-blue or red circular mark where each cup was suctioned to your body.
 In traditional Chinese medicine, cupping is believed to move stagnant energy and dispel toxins, as well as be helpful in pain management.

 So the idea that I'd be volunteering to pinch, bruise, and suck up the skin on my face was, well, terrifying.
-Still, in the name of journalism, I showed up for my appointment with Ildi Pekar, NYC’s supermodel skin whisperer.
+Still, in the name of journalism, I showed up for my appointment with Ildi Pekar, NYC's supermodel skin whisperer.
 If I was going to trust anyone with my face, it was a woman who worked on the shockingly glowy skin of Irina Shayk, Lindsay Ellingson, and Miranda Kerr.
-That, and every Victoria's Secret model before they walk down the runway.
+Not to mention every Victoria's Secret model before they walk down the runway.
 Much to my dismay, this facial is nothing like traditional body cupping in practice, but it boasts many of the same results.
 It works to bring both beauty and health together in one treatment.

 First of all, it's magnetic.
 The magnetic cupping treatment allows Pekar to control blood movement in your face, which helps with detoxing the skin and delivers a refreshed glow.
 Pekar explains, "It's a healing facial that uses a magnetic-cupping technique to increase local chi and blood circulation, and draws age-defying nutrients to the surface of your face.
 Created through stimulating vibrations, this treatment supports microcirculation and has a powerful detox and drainage effect."
 As someone who suffers from prominent (and annoying) under-eye bags and dark circles, the notion of proper drainage and circulation was thrilling.

 Pekar said of the facial, "The rhythmic vibrations during this treatment promote movement in your face, allowing toxins to be transported away from the skin.
 Cell structure is stimulated, which ultimately results in a smoother and slimmer complexion."
 After an intriguing explanation and the reassurance that this would, in fact, be a calming and relaxing experience, I undressed and laid down in the treatment room bed.